alukosdev/ccsp/index.md

 ---

 !!!danger Disclaimer
 We are actively updating these notes to reflect the latest exam revision released on August 1st, 2022.
 The content on these pages will change dynamically as these updates occur.
-We appreciate your patience and understanding! :heart:
+We appreciate your patience and understanding!
 !!!

 # Welcome